zoushipeng/goahead/doc/paks/exp-js/README.md

 ## Overview

 The exp-js plugin provides build tooling for script files.
-It provides the **render-js** service to manage the generation HTML for script files, the **minify-js** service to minify script files for release distributions, and the **extract-js** service to extract inline scripts.
+It provides the **js-render** service to manage the generation HTML for script files, the **js-minify** service to minify script files for release distributions, and the **js-extract** service to extract inline scripts.

 ## Installation